 • computer systems engineering.

 You're unlikely to go straight from graduation into a penetration tester role and will usually need some industry experience.
-However, some organisations have started to offer graduate penetration tester roles.
-Where graduate entry roles are offered, there are likely to be high levels of competition.
+Some large organisations, however, offer cyber security graduate schemes, which include penetration testing.

-If your degree is in an unrelated subject, studying for an information security related postgraduate qualification could enhance your employability prospects in the cyber security sector.
-You could then work your way up to penetration testing roles.
+It's possible to get into the career with an unrelated degree, as long as you have a strong foundation in computer systems.
+If your degree is in an unrelated subject, studying for an information security related postgraduate qualification could be helpful.
+Do your research before applying to make sure the course meets your career requirements.
 Search for postgraduate courses in cyber security.

-The Civil Service offers a Government Security Cyber Degree Apprenticeship (Level 6), which trains you to become a technical cyber specialist with the responsibility of helping the Government protect the UK.
+It's also possible to take a Level 6 Cyber Security Technical Professional (Integrated Degree) apprenticeship, combining work with part-time study at a university.
+The Civil Service also offers a Government Security Cyber Degree Apprenticeship (Level 6), which trains you to become a technical cyber specialist with the responsibility of helping the Government protect the UK.

-As well as relevant degree qualifications, you'll often be expected to have one or more professional qualifications (trainee and graduate roles will usually include training and certification in these qualifications as part of the role).
+You'll often be expected to have one or more professional penetrating testing qualifications (trainee and graduate roles will usually include training and certification in these qualifications as part of the role).
 These include:

 It's also possible to work as a penetration tester without a degree if you have significant experience in information security and hold industry certifications.